-- Certification Authority (CA);
+- Certification Authority (CA)

-- Registration Authority (RA);
+- Registration Authority (RA)

-- Public Official or Third Party Validator;
+- Public Official or Third Party Validator

 - Local Registration Authority Organization (For Qualified Certificates that assert the individual's affiliation with an Organization.
 Identification of its employees, contractors, agents).

-3.2.3.4.2 Using remote electronic identification means
+3.2.3.4.2 Using Remote Electronic Identification Means

 GlobalSign may use electronic identification means to verify the Individual Identity.
-All electronic identification means have an assurance level of 'Substantial' or 'High' as set out in Article 8 of the eIDAS Regulation.
+All electronic identification means have an assurance level of 'Substantial' or 'High' as set out in Article 8 of the eIDAS Regulation (REGULATION (EU) No 910/2014 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC).
 Prior to issuance, the physical presence of the Individual is ensured.

-- For notified electronic identification schemes, the assurance level will be determined by the notification given by the Member State to the Commission. - For electronic identification means that have not been notified, the assurance level will be determined according to the factors described by the European Commission.
+- 1. For notified electronic identification schemes, the assurance level will be determined by the notification given by the Member State to the Commission. - For electronic identification means that have not been notified, the assurance level will be determined according to the factors described by the European Commission.
 After review by the Conformity Assessment Body, GlobalSign will present the findings to the Supervisory Body for acceptance prior to accepting the electronic identification means in this section.